Resources

 Anchor & Bloom offers online therapy across Ontario, which includes all of Halton.
 For many people in Oakville and the surrounding towns, meeting by secure video removes the parts of therapy that are easiest to talk yourself out of: the drive, the parking, the block of time carved out of a workday for travel rather than the session itself.

-Sessions run through Jane, a Canadian PHIPA-compliant platform.
-You join from a private space where you can speak freely, at home or somewhere else quiet, and the work happens the same way it would in a room.
+Sessions run through Jane, the practice’s secure booking and video platform.
+You join from a private space where you can speak freely, at home or somewhere else quiet, and meet directly with your clinician.
 For a lot of people, the lower friction is the difference between starting and putting it off another few months.
 You can read more about how remote sessions work on our online therapy page.

 ACT takes a slightly different angle from what many people expect from therapy.
 Rather than trying to argue you out of anxious or self-critical thoughts, it works on your relationship to those thoughts, so they carry less weight and pull your behaviour around less.